foreverbije/home-one/_posts/2023-04-17-case-study-ridisi.md

 \- wkhtmltopdf: using internally an old version of QTWebkit, this engine doesn't handle advanced CSS rules.
 For instance, `border-radius` used to display bezier curves under syllables is broken in some cases.
 \- an in house deployement of headless Chromium: on top of other issues described in the next solution, this deployment was ressource intensive for our servers and too costly.
-\- a third party solution, PDFShift, based on headless Chromium: by getting ride of resources consomsion and scalability issues, we kept here issues with Webkit print version of document using a custom `word-spacing` or `letter-spacing`.
+\- a third party solution, PDFShift, based on headless Chromium: by getting ride of resources consomption and scalability issues, we kept here issues with Webkit print version of document using a custom `word-spacing` or `letter-spacing`.
 This caused Webkit to incorrectly wrap text at the end of the bounding box (or document).
 \- a third party solution, DocRaptor, based on a proprietary PDF rendering engine, PrinceXML.
 This is the solution currently used in production.
 It also had issues with `word-spacing` rules on unbreakable spaces, that we eleviated by cleaning them for classic spaces.
-This can still be problematique in front of punctuation marks that need a space before, when they end up at the end of a line, though.
+This can still be problematic in front of punctuation marks that need a space before, when they end up at the end of a line, though.

 - - -